ObserveRTC/schemas/generated-schemas/samples/v2/ClientSample.md

 Name | Value | Description
 --- | --- | ---
-trackIdentifier | Optional string | The unique generated identifier the corresponded track has kind | Optional string | The type of the media the Mediasource produces.
+trackIdentifier | Optional string | The unique generated identifier the corresponded track has kind | Optional string | The type of the media the Mediasource produces.<br />

-Possible values are: "audio", "video" relayedSource | Optional string | Flag indicating if the media source is relayed or not, meaning the local endpoint is not the actual source of the media, but a proxy for that media. audioLevel | Optional number | the audio level of the media source. totalAudioEnergy | Optional number | The audio energy of the media source
+Possible values are: "audio", "video" relayedSource | Optional string | Flag indicating if the media source is relayed or not, meaning the local endpoint is not the actual source of the media, but a proxy for that media. audioLevel | Optional number | the audio level of the media source. totalAudioEnergy | Optional number | The audio energy of the media source<br />

-For calculation see https://www.w3.org/TR/webrtc-stats/#dom-rtcaudiosourcestats-totalaudioenergy totalSamplesDuration | Optional number | The duration of the audio type media source echoReturnLoss | Optional number | if echo cancellation is applied on the media source, then this number represents the loss calculation defined in https://www.itu.int/rec/T-REC-G.168-201504-I/en echoReturnLossEnhancement | Optional number | similar to the echo return loss calculation width | Optional number | The width, in pixels, of the last frame originating from the media source height | Optional number | The height, in pixels, of the last frame originating from the media source
+For calculation see https://www.w3.org/TR/webrtc-stats/#dom-rtcaudiosourcestats-totalaudioenergy totalSamplesDuration | Optional number | The duration of the audio type media source echoReturnLoss | Optional number | if echo cancellation is applied on the media source, then <br />this number represents the loss calculation defined in https://www.itu.int/rec/T-REC-G.168-201504-I/en echoReturnLossEnhancement | Optional number | similar to the echo return loss calculation width | Optional number | The width, in pixels, of the last frame originating from the media source height | Optional number | The height, in pixels, of the last frame originating from the media source